 As I explained in Part I and Part II of this post, we used to eat a lot of deli meat and processed meats.
 We slowly phased out buying it by adding in other things.

-Here are a whole bunch of ideas for building simple sandwiches without deli meat.
+Here are a whole bunch of ideas for building simple sandwiches without deli meat for kids and toddlers.
 There are six examples after the graphic.
 You could even add deli meat to a lot of them if eating less deli meat isn’t your thing.

 Special note about “eliminating” things from the diet